 Model Letter to inform students why UCU is taking industrial action

-If you wish to inform students of your plans in relation to the UCU industrial action a model letter can be downloaded and amended as required.
+If you wish to inform students of your plans in relation to the UCU industrial action we have provided two model letters which you can choose from and amend as required.

 Model reponse to any management request for your intentions prior to industrial action